Florida Resort and Hotel Injury Lawyer

 Obligations of Resort and Hotel Owners in Florida

-Florida law considers guests in hotels and resorts to be invitees, which are people who enter another person’s land for business purposes, according to the case of Post v.
+Florida law considers guests at Disney to be invitees, which are people who enter another person’s land for business purposes, according to the case of Post v.
 Lunney, 261 So.
 2d 146 (1972).
 It follows that a resort or hotel owner must refrain from causing any intentional harm to their guests, keep their property reasonably safe, and protect visitors from any dangers that they know about or should know about.

-If a Florida hotel or resort owner is or reasonably should be aware of a potential hazard but chooses not to remedy the threat or warn guests appropriately, they could be held liable for any injuries sustained as a result.
+If an Orlando hotel or resort owner is, or reasonably should be, aware of a potential hazard but chooses not to remedy the threat or warn guests appropriately, they could be held liable for any injuries sustained as a result.
 A local resort and hotel injury attorney could help injured visitors understand Florida law as it pertains to the obligations of business property owners to protect their visitors from harm.

 Examples of Hotel and Resort Injuries

-Businesses which are open to the public are obligated to ensure that all common areas are safe, their rooms have proper locks, and their property does not present any environmental hazards.
-For example, unkempt and hazardous common areas could lead to slips and falls, poor security could allow criminal activity such as burglary or assault to take place, and negligent housekeeping practices could expose guests to toxic mold or other unsanitary conditions.
+Businesses in Miami and Ft.
+Lauderdale which are open to the public are obligated to ensure that all common areas are safe, their rooms have proper locks, and their property does not present any environmental hazards.
+For example, unkempt and hazardous common areas at a place like Universal Studios could lead to slips and falls, poor security could allow criminal activity such as burglary or assault to take place, and negligent housekeeping practices could expose guests to toxic mold or other unsanitary conditions.

 Call a Florida Resort and Hotel Injury Attorney Today

-Florida state law places a high level of responsibility on hotel and resort owners and requires that they take appropriate care to prevent harm to their visitors.
+Florida state law places a high level of responsibility on hotel and resort owners in Orlando, Miami, Ft.
+Lauderdale, and Key West and requires that they take appropriate care to prevent harm to their visitors.
 A Florida resort and hotel injury lawyer may be able to help you if your injuries resulted from an owner’s failure to provide such care.

 An attorney could help you pursue a claim for your losses if you are still in Florida, or they can work with your lawyer at home to pursue your claim while you focus on recovering.
 Get in touch today to learn more.